-The council does have a number of interests in companies and other entities, the majority of which are not material and thus the production of group accounts are not required for these interests.
+The council does have a number of interests in companies and other entities, none of which are material and therefore the production of group accounts are not required for these interests.

 Investment properties

 Investment properties are properties held by the council to solely earn rentals and/or capital appreciation.
 They are recognised only when it is probable that future economic benefits or service potential will flow to the council, and that the cost or fair value of the expenditure can be measured reliably.